kimwalisch/primecount/doc/Hard-Special-Leaves.md

 ## Multiple levels of counters

 It is also possible to use multiple levels of counters.
 As an example, let's consider the case of 3 counter levels for which we will need to use 3 - 1 = 2 counter arrays.
 We only need to use 2 counter arrays because for the last level we will count the number of unsieved elements by iterating over the sieve array.
-Our first counter array (1st level) is coarse-grained and its elements span over large intervals of size O(segment_size^(2/3)).
-This means that each element of the first counter array contains the current number of unsieved elements in the interval [i * segment_size^(2/3), (i + 1) * segment_size^(2/3)[.
-Our second counter array (2nd level) is fine-grained and its elements span over smaller intervals of size O(segment_size^(1/3)).
+For each level the size of the counter array can be calculated using segment_size^(level/levels) and the interval size of the counter array's elements can be calculated using segment_size^((levels - level) / levels).
+Hence our first counter array (1st level) is coarse-grained, its elements span over large intervals of size O(segment_size^(2/3)).
+This means that each element of the first counter array contains the current number of unsieved elements in the interval
+[i * segment_size^(2/3), (i + 1) * segment_size^(2/3)[.
+Our second counter array (2nd
+level) is more fine-grained, its elements span over smaller intervals of size O(segment_size^(1/3)).
 Hence each element of the second counter array contains the current number of unsieved elements in the interval
 [i * segment_size^(1/3), (i + 1) * segment_size^(1/3)[.
 Now when we need to count the